sroccaserra/fretboarder/README.md

     -----||-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|
                          .           .           .           .                 :

-Here the B is the answer of the previous question, X is the current question, and by default you have three seconds before the answer shows, together with the next question.
+Here the `B` is the answer to the previous question, `X` is the current question, and by default you have three seconds before the answer shows, together with the next question.